zachchan105/tmewc/typescript/api-reference/classes/DepositScript.md

 # Class: DepositScript

-Represents a Bitcoin script corresponding to a tBTC v2 deposit.
+Represents a Meowcoin script corresponding to a tMEWC deposit.
-On a high-level, the script is used to derive the Bitcoin address that is used to fund the deposit with BTC.
+On a high-level, the script is used to derive the Meowcoin address that is used to fund the deposit with MEWC.
 On a low-level, the script is used to produce a properly locked funding transaction output that can be unlocked by the target wallet during the deposit sweep process.